MENU

 Court Set to rule on The 1.8 Billion illegally compensated to Mombasa tycoon by NLC .

-04/24/2024 14:12 in Local News
+Local News

 A matter in which Mombasa Tycoon Mohamed Jaffar is sued by squatters seeking orders, to compel him to refund Standard Gauge Railway (SGR) compensation that he illegally acquired from the government is now set for a ruling.